Mediagone/symfony-powerpack/README.md

 }
 ```
-This way, the converter will be able to fetch the user by Id if a `userId` parameter is supplied to the controller, or by its Name if the given parameter is `userName`.
+This way, the converter will be able to fetch the user by Id if an `userId` parameter is supplied to the controller, or by its Name if the given parameter is `userName`.
 It also work the same for GET, POST or route's attributes.

 In other words, the request parameter name is the concatenation of the *controller's argument name* and the *handler's array key*.
 ```php